I purchased a hub assembly from NAPA online. The part is stated to fit a 2011 Hyundai Elantra.

 Also, you can continue reading comments about Napa Auto Parts.

-Check out the best and the worst companies in Equipment category for more informed decision or compare Napa Auto Parts to other companies on our site.
+Check out the best and the worst companies in Auto Parts and Accessories category for more informed decision or compare Napa Auto Parts to other companies on our site.